 The Indoor Aerosol and Exposure Lab is the research group of Brandon E. Boor, an Assistant Professor of Civil Engineering (Architectural Engineering Area) and Environmental & Ecological Engineering (by courtesy) at Purdue University.
 Our experimental research facilities are located at Herrick Laboratories as part of the interdisciplinary Center for High Performance Buildings (CHPB).

-Research Areas: Indoor air quality (IAQ), human exposure assessment, airborne nanoparticles, bioaerosols (fungi, bacteria, pollen, allergens), air quality in occupational workplaces, filtration, particle adhesion & resuspension, early-life/infant exposures, combustion aerosols & wood smoke, new particle formation, urban air pollution, low-cost air quality monitoring, health effects of air pollution, and fate & transport of VOCs/SVOCs.
+Research Areas & Interests: Indoor air quality (IAQ), HVAC filtration, human exposure assessment, airborne nanoparticles, bioaerosols (fungi, bacteria, pollen, allergens), air quality in occupational workplaces, particle adhesion & resuspension, early-life/infant exposures, combustion aerosols & wood smoke, new particle formation, urban air pollution, low-cost air quality monitoring, health effects of air pollution, and fate & transport of VOCs/SVOCs.

 Our research tools, along with those of Herrick/CHPB faculty, include state-of-the-art aerosol instrumentation for studying characteristics of particles from 1 nanometer to 50 micrometers in size, reconfigurable living lab office spaces and air handling units, a full-scale HVAC filter test rig, and a variety of environmental chambers.
 Our work also takes us outside of the lab, for field campaigns, mobile aerosol studies, and personal exposure monitoring.